A narrative of the history of the Minters of Eyke, Suffolk

 The village of Leytonstone roughly corresponded to the manor of Ruckholts, whose manor house stood at Temple Mills until 1757.
 By 1894 many of the eighteenth century mansions on Leytonstone Road had been replaced by newly built streets of terraced houses and villas, though several farms still remained.
 The transformation into suburban dormitory gathered pace after the Loughton Branch of the Greater Eastern Railway line opened a new station at Leytonstone in 1856.
 Cheap fares encouraged speculative building of houses for a growing market of people employed in new offices and industries, like the railways themselves, in London and neighbouring districts such as Stratford.

 On 14 December 1887, Ellen bore a third son, Leonard Walter, also at 75 Leytonstone Road.
 The following year, on 4 December, Ellen bore the couple's first daughter, Sophie Ellen.
+Sophie was baptised at All Saints, West Ham, on 10 January 1890.

 By 1890, the family had moved away from Leytonstone Road to 24 Margery Park Road, West Ham.
 Their next child, George Austin, was born here on 9 April 1890.
 Four days later, on 13 April, Leonard Walter died of tubercular meningitis.
 He was just two years old.
+George was baptised at Emmanuel Church, Forest Gate, on 16 April.

 Margery Park Road is located south of Romford Road and runs down to West Ham Park.
 The houses to the south of Romford Road tended to be of a higher standard than those to the north.
 The closer to West Ham Park, the higher the status and cost of the house would be.
 No. 24 was located at the end furthest from West Ham Park, but is still a good standard, sizable, end-of-terrace property.
 It now contains three flats.